Taste of Chicago

 Time Out says

 Since 1980, Grant Park has been hosting what has become the granddaddy of food festivals.
-You know the drill: Trade tickets for a taste of Chicago's street fare.
-Hopefully what you gain in weight, you'll lose from your wallet.
+You know the drill: Trade tickets for a taste of Chicago's street fare from some of the city's most beloved eateries.
 As always, there will be music at Petrillo for you to listen to while you devour your turkey leg, Eli's Cheesecake or deep dish pizza.